Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 * 009 - Collaborator - UC 6 - Overview and Statistics (geoLocation already accepted)
 * 012 - Employer - UC 9 - Overview and Statistics (geoLocation already accepted)

-What? - Provides country data, the flag, native name, regions, language(s), currencie(s), and calling code, which is of use or interest to a User.
+What? - Provides country data, the flag, native name, regions, languages, currencies, and calling code, which is of use or interest to a User.

 How? - The data is created in real-time from data fetched from the REST Countries API and the internal `markersArray[]` (please see above, Google Map Marker InfoWindows and Content for details).